WHAT IS COLLAGEN?

 In another study, adults that took collagen daily for 70 days had a significant reduction in joint pain and were better able to engage in physical activity than those who did not take it.

 When it comes to our hair, the specific protein responsible for maintaining its structure and quality is keratin.
 As we age and keratin reduces, hair often becomes thinner, weaker and sometimes more coarse.
-Collagen contains amino acids in a very easy to absorb form and some of these amino acids are vital for the production of keratin, so a supplement may be key to helping keep hair at its optimum condition.
+Marine collagen contains amino acids in a very easy to absorb form and some of these amino acids are vital for the production of keratin.

 Collagen has been used for treating wounds for more than 2,000 years, according to a study published in the journal BioMedical Engineering OnLine.
 The collagen is applied topically, often with other structural proteins and antibiotics, to promote healing and prevent infection.

 For example, a review published in the journal Biopolymers in 2014 describes how a collagen gel or sponge may be placed over a severe burn.
 The sponge allows the skin to maintain a moist environment while protecting it from infections, and the collagen acts as a scaffold for the regeneration of cells and production of new collagen.

 If you've got more questions on Collagen, like what age should you start taking it? ....just check out our FAQ's here.